SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 ---

+## Do Not Pass Go, Do Not Collect $200

+Before we go any further, it's essential to note that it's impossible to provide project predictability if the project objectives aren't already known!

+If you don't know the project requirements, you cannot provide project predictability nor meaningful estimates.
+In my initial draft of this chapter, I didn't include this section, since I felt that it was obvious that one can't predict a project with unknown requirements.
+However, I have since learned that there are many companies who undertake projects without known requirements.
+Optimistic developers provide estimates such as "This will take about 12 weeks to build" without having a clue about what it going to be built.

+This is a recipe for failure!
+To provide project predictability, the project goals must be known.
+If that hasn't happened, go back and use the techniques in Chapter 2 to discover the project's fixed two dimensions.
+You don't have to know what the final project scope will be, but you and your team must know the project target scope.

+---

 ## Seeing The Future Through Synthesis

 Remember how, in the first chapter, I said that your job as a project manager is to **bring a project to completion successfully**?